MILWAUKEE RIVER KAYAKING

 DETAILS

-We run one section per weekend day from spring through fall, offering our four core sections more frequently while ensuring each section is available at least twice per season.
+Our rotating schedule means we run one section per day from spring through fall, offering our two core sections in Thiensville and Brown Deer most frequently.
+We will occasionally run other sections of the river due to event availability at launches or just to give you more options to see new scenery!
 Our high-quality rental is a sit-on-top kayak, with options for tandems or sit-insides if available.

 Below, you’ll find details on each section we run—choose your adventure, hop on the shuttle, and enjoy the river!